Vertex Energy Inc. (VTNR) Shares Up Despite Recent Market Volatility

-Vertex Energy Inc. (NASDAQ: VTNR)’s stock price has increased by 8.78 compared to its previous closing price of 8.54. but the company has seen a 19.10% gain in its stock price over the last five trading sessions.
+Vertex Energy Inc. (NASDAQ: VTNR)’s stock price has increased by 4.55 compared to its previous closing price of 9.88.
+However, the company has seen a gain of 11.19% in its stock price over the last five trading days.
 The Wall Street Journal reported on 05/27/21 that Ford, Snowflake, GameStop: What to Watch When the Stock Market Opens Today

 Is It Worth Investing in Vertex Energy Inc. (NASDAQ: VTNR) Right Now?

-Additionally, the 36-month beta value for VTNR is 2.12.
-There are mixed opinions on the stock, with 5 analysts rating it as a “buy,” 0 rating it as “overweight,” 2 rating it as “hold,” and 0 rating it as “sell.”
+while the 36-month beta value is 2.09.Analysts have differing opinions on the stock, with 5 analysts rating it as a “buy,” 0 as “overweight,” 2 as “hold,” and 0 as “sell.”

 Sponsored

-The average price predicted by analysts for VTNR is $13.04, which is $3.75 above the current price.
-The public float for VTNR is 61.26M and currently, short sellers hold a 36.19% ratio of that float.
-The average trading volume of VTNR on March 28, 2023 was 2.86M shares.
+The average price point forecasted by analysts for Vertex Energy Inc. (VTNR) is $13.04, which is $2.71 above the current market price.
+The public float for VTNR is 61.26M, and currently, short sellers hold a 36.19% ratio of that floaft.
+The average trading volume of VTNR on April 04, 2023 was 2.88M shares.

 VTNR’s Market Performance

-VTNR stock saw an increase of 19.10% in the past week, with a monthly gain of 17.00% and a quarterly increase of 50.32%.
-The volatility ratio for the week is 6.89%, and the volatility levels for the last 30 days are 8.22% for Vertex Energy Inc. (VTNR).
-The simple moving average for the last 20 days is 4.96% for VTNR stock, with a simple moving average of 8.62% for the last 200 days.
+The stock of Vertex Energy Inc. (VTNR) has seen a 11.19% increase in the past week, with a -6.77% drop in the past month, and a 66.61% gain in the past quarter.
+The volatility ratio for the week is 5.24%, and the volatility levels for the past 30 days are at 7.71% for VTNR.
+The simple moving average for the last 20 days is 17.29% for VTNR stock, with a simple moving average of 22.87% for the last 200 days.

 Analysts’ Opinion of VTNR